 If damp is caused by an underlying repair issue, it is your landlord’s responsibility to arrange for the repairs to be done within a reasonable time.
 Once the problem is fixed, the property should then be redecorated.

-Common underlying faults that require repair include:
+Common underlying faults include:

-- Cracks in the walls
+Cracks in the walls

-- Rotten or inadequate window frames
+Rotten or inadequate window frames

-- Missing roof tiles
+Missing roof tiles

-- Faulty damp proof course
+Faulty damp proof course

 Your landlord is also responsible for issues that have caused condensation problems, such as inadequate heating, ventilation or home insulation.

-When is it the tenant’s responsibility?
+When is damp a tenant’s responsibility?

-Taking action on damp
+Taking action on damp and mould

 What can you do as a tenant to prevent damp and mould?